 Uses of Amines

-Amines have widespread application in our daily lives.
-Some of the uses of amines are listed below:
+Amines have a widespread application in our daily lives.
+Some uses of amines are listed below:

 - It is used in water purification, medicine manufacturing and development of insecticides and pesticides.

-- It is involved in the production of amino acids which is building block of proteins in living beings.
-Many different variety of vitamins are also made by amines.
+- It is involved in the production of amino acids which is the building block of proteins in living beings.
+Many varieties of vitamins are also made by amines.

-- Serotonin is an important amine that functions as one of the primary neurotransmitter.
+- Serotonin is an important amine that functions as one of the primary neurotransmitters.
 It controls the feelings of hunger and is critical for the speed with which the brain operates in general.

-From the above discussion, students would have gained some understanding on the basic concepts of amines but to know more about the uses and chemical and physical properties of amines stay tuned with Byju’s.
+From the above discussion, students would have gained some understanding of the basic concepts of amines but to know more about amines, chemical and physical properties of amines, register with BYJU’S.